ALY-Hapemu/hapemu-scrape/README.md

 python3 <file_name>.py
 ```

-5. Deactivate the Virtual Environment:
+5. Deactivate the Virtual Environment

 When you're done, you can deactivate the virtual environment by running: